Pre-Calculus (Problem-Solving Approach)

 Full-year course.
-AoPS Pre-Calculus fully integrates topics from algebra, geometry, trigonometry, discrete mathematics, and mathematical analysis.
+Pre-Calculus (Problem-Solving Approach) fully integrates topics from algebra, geometry, trigonometry, discrete mathematics, and mathematical analysis.
 Word problems are developed throughout the problem sets and become progressively more elaborate.
 With this practice, high-school level students will be able to solve challenging problems such as rate problems and work problems involving abstract quantities.
 Conceptually oriented problems that help prepare students for college entrance exams (such as the ACT and SAT) are included in the problem sets.
-This course, similar to other AoPS courses, emphasizes learning how to solve difficult problems.
+This course emphasizes learning how to solve difficult problems.
 Students are allowed, and encouraged, to attempt problems multiple times until they master the concept.
 Read about the Well-Trained Mind Academy approach to Art of Problem Solving here.

-Prerequisite: Completion of WTMA AoPS Algebra II or a similar rigorous or honors level Algebra 2 course; AoPS Pre-Calculus pre-test.
+Prerequisite: Completion of WTMA Algebra II (Problem-Solving Approach) or a similar rigorous or honors level Algebra 2 course; AoPS Pre-Calculus pre-test.

 - Example Syllabus